-- Acadience Reading

 - NWEA Measures of Academic Progress (MAP)

-- NWEA MAP Reading Fluency

 - Work Samples

-- Dolch and Fry High Frequency List of Sight Words

 - Standardized Assessments (NJSLA)

 Assessments are given by the classroom teacher and/or the Title 1 staff and are used to assess student's strengths, weaknesses, eligibility for program, and growth over time.
 Assessments are on-going and both formal and informal.